zabihullah-azadzoi/ecommerce-mern/README.md

   * Mongoose schemas to model the application data
   * React for displaying UI components
   * Redux to manage application's state
+  * cloudinary used for storing images in the cloud
+  * firebase used for authentication